beersanp/swaydots/readme.txt

 for display some icon (ex, waybar)

-last word, if you don't need to use swayfx, or you can use only sway (standalone), comment swayfx block in swayconfig
+last word, if you don't need to use swayfx, or you can use only sway (standalone), comment swayfx block in swayconfig, and need remove `dot_gitconfig` before apply

 	beersanp